 The following 3 haciendas are all within a few miles of each other.
 Drive south from Mérida towards Uman.
 Follow the signs to Muna on Highway 261.
 After 35 minutes, at the 187 Kilometer marker, you’ll come to a little town near Hacienda Yaxcopoil (YASH-coh-poh-EEL), which is Maya for “the place of the green Alamo trees.”
 You can recognize the hacienda by its beautiful arch, painted in a deep mostaza color.
 Park outside and walk through the arch, allowing your imagination to take you back hundreds of years.

 Don’t miss the Maya museum, with its display of ancient pottery and archaeological relics found on the grounds.
 There is an impressive casa de máquinas here also, with examples of the machinery used to process henequen.
-Hacienda Yaxcopoil is open from 8:00 am to 6:00 pm daily, or from 9:00 am to 5:00 pm on Sundays.
+Hacienda Yaxcopoil is open from 8:00 am to 6:00 pm from Monday to Saturday, or from 9:00 am to 3:00 pm on Sundays.
 Website: www.yaxcopoil.com

 Hacienda Temozon Sur